WLANThermo-nano/WLANThermo_ESP82XX_Software/README.md

 In addition, the SSD1306 library must be embedded in the Arduino IDE libaries folder.
 A modification of squix78's library https://github.com/squix78/esp8266-oled-ssd1306 is used.

 In addition, the ESPAsynchWebserver library must be embedded in the Arduino IDE libaries folder.
-Link: https://github.com/me-no-dev/ESPAsyncWebServer
+The original version of me-no-dev's library https://github.com/me-no-dev/ESPAsyncWebServer is used.

 ##Troubleshooting